 Scammers send their victims misleading texts to obtain financial information.

-For instance, the con artist may say that a prize will be given to the first 100 recipients of the message.
+For instance, a con artist may claim that a prize will be awarded to the first 100 recipients of the message.
 Then, the fraudster uses any personal information they collect to conduct fraud or steal the older adult's identity.

 1 in 6 American consumers is defrauded by dishonest telemarketers, according to estimates from the U.S. Department of Justice.
-And according to AARP, roughly 80% of them are 50 or older.
+According to AARP, roughly 80% are 50 or older.

 Scammers commit identity theft, credit card fraud, investment scams, and other financial crimes over the phone.